-- A needs assessment provides the basis for a child protection team to select its priorities, objectives and strategies in its mission area.
-It allows you to understand the status quo of current child protection needs and gives a baseline against which to measure progress. - The key is for the assessment to go beyond a simple description of what is happening and explore why child rights violations are happening.
-Some of the key aspects to examine are:
+- A needs assessment provides the child protection team with the basis for selecting its priorities, objectives and strategies in its mission area.
+It allows you to gain an understanding of current child protection needs and gives a baseline against which to measure progress. - The key is for the assessment to go beyond a simple description of what is happening and explore why child rights violations are happening.
+Some of the key aspects to examine are: - o Threats and (alleged) violations against children due to conflict - Specific vulnerabilities of children - o Impacts of violations on affected children and communities - Presence/performance of protection mechanisms for children and other civilians, including accountability mechanisms - Operational environment - When conducting the assessment, keep in mind that children have diverse needs and experiences in conflict settings.
+For example, some risks or violations may be specific to adolescent girls, or only to girls living in a particular location.
+Considering these factors can inform a more nuanced approach to prevention and response efforts for children.

-- Threats and (alleged) violations against children due to conflict - Vulnerability factors for children - Impacts of violations on affected children and communities - Presence/performance of protection mechanisms for children and other civilians, including accountability mechanisms - Operational environment - You can find a table with specific questions for each of these areas in the Manual (p.
-81). - Ask learners what type of questions they would explore to assess threats and (alleged) violations against children due to conflict for example?
-Possible responses (i.e. questions to explore): - What are the main violations/threats children face?
+• You can find a table with specific questions for each of these areas in the Handbook (table 19 in section 9.2).

+Ask learners what type of questions they would explore to assess threats and (alleged) violations against children due to conflict?

+- Possible responses (i.e., questions to explore): - What are the main violations/threats children face?
 Are there any patterns of violations?
 Where are these violations primarily occurring?
 Why are these violations occurring? - Who are the main perpetrators of grave child rights violations?
-What are the known or presumed motivations and capacities of perpetrators for committing the violations? - Which actors (e.g. commanders, government authorities) bear indirect responsibility for violations?
-For armed forces/ groups: what is the chain of command and how well does it function? - In order to answer these questions and prepare your assessment, you should build on existing assessments and consult a variety of sources - Ask learners where they may find information for their assessment. - Possible responses (i.e. sources of information for assessments): - Evaluations, internal mission reports, public and informal reports (e.g. UN entities, NGOs, national government, academic and research institutes, media outlets), and information from key stakeholders (e.g. meetings, interviews, coordination events). - Let's do a practical exercise on needs assessments.
-Keep in mind that this would normally take much longer and require additional research.
-Our exercise now is just a glimpse at the process.
+What are the known or presumed motivations and capacities of perpetrators for committing the violations? - Which actors (e.g., commanders, government authorities) bear indirect responsibility for violations?
+For armed forces/groups: what is the chain of command and how well does it function? - To answer these questions and prepare your assessment, you should build on existing assessments and consult a variety of sources.

+Ask learners where they may find information for their assessment.

+- Possible responses (i.e., sources of information for assessments): - Evaluations, internal mission reports, public and informal reports (e.g., from United Nations entities, NGOs, national governments, academic and research institutes, media outlets), and information from key stakeholders (e.g., meetings, interviews, coordination events). - Let's do a practical exercise on needs assessments.
+Bear in mind that this would normally take much longer and require additional research.
+This exercise is just a 'snapshot' of the process.